iarguealot/iarguealot/README.md

 </div>
 i have nothing to really present, i'm just from slovakia and when i'm not utterly lazy i make something for myself or for people.

-if you wanna contact me, just join [stab](https://discord.gg/stabbio) (i'll be probably there as either a dev or owner)
 # skills
 <div align="left">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/vscode/vscode-original.svg" height="40" alt="vscode logo"  />